juristr/juristr.github.com/_posts/2013-12-06-nprogress-splash-screen.md

   <figcaption>Splash screen demo</figcaption>
 </figure>

 Obviously feel free to exchange the img with your application logo..this one is just a placeholder I quickly grabbed from the Google Login window.
+Also note that I used Bootstrap which adds some nicer font-style and moreover handles the progress bar position using the `.progress` class.
+If you want to avoid that, simply add the missing CSS styles by yourself.

-You can find the entire code in this JsFiddle: [http://jsfiddle.net/juristr/PmLCM/1/](http://jsfiddle.net/juristr/PmLCM/1/)
+You can **find the entire code** in this JsFiddle: [http://jsfiddle.net/juristr/PmLCM/1/](http://jsfiddle.net/juristr/PmLCM/1/)

 ## How do I wait for all ajax requests to terminate??